qasdet/MVP/CONTRIBUTING.md

 # Introduction

 Thanks for considering contributing to this project!
-My name is Francois-Xavier Cat ([@lazywinadmin](https://github.com/lazywinadmin)), and I'm excited you're interested in improving something I've written.
+My name is # Cat ([@#](https://github.com/#)), and I'm excited you're interested in improving something I've written.

 I'm happy to consider any contributions, especially ones that add functionality or fix bugs.